 As when you write conversationally, you end up conveying your message more swiftly.
 It’s has a greater impact on the readers.

 You can even record your voice and listen to it afterward.
 This will help you to understand the flaw and write a better copy.

 Get Random People To Read Your Copy

 After you have finished writing the copy go to a nearby restaurant or coffee shop and talk to strangers.
 Share your copy with them and let them read it.

-If they say that it has been written well and is a good copy.
+If they are in your target audience and they say that it has been written well and is a good copy.
 Then it means its not at all good.
 You have to improve a lot more.

 But if they take out their wallet and say that they want to buy the product, then think that you have done a great job.

 You have written the sales copy which will persuade people to take action.